PolusAI/napari-nyxus/README.md

 conda update napari
 ```

 Next, Nyxus must be installed.
-Note that the version of Nyxus must be greater than `0.50` to run the Napari plugin.
+Note that the version of Nyxus must be greater than or equal to `0.50` to run the Napari plugin.
-To install Nyxus, either run

 `pip install nyxus`